bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 > Does SANDAG publish or share intersection-level or link-level volume estimates for
 > the City of San Diego — either from the regional travel demand model or from count
 > programs?
 Even coarse arterial-level AADT would let me model crash *rate* rather
-> than crash count, which I expect is the largest single improvement available to
+> than crash count, which we expect is the largest single improvement available to
 > this project.
 >
 > Everything is open source (MIT) and I'd be glad to share results, credit SANDAG as